AyushAntil007/Task-Manager-MERN/README.md

 A scalable full-stack application with **JWT authentication, role-based access control, and CRUD operations**.
 Built as part of a backend developer assignment.

+Keypoint: I documented all APIs using Postman and exported the collection for easy testing and sharing.

 ---

 # 📌 Features